 - Kenneth Mumma (Villanova University), ALaw for the Chosen: Levitical Interpretation and the Homosexual Prohibitions (interdisciplinary writing)

 Their winning submissions are published in the Fall 2013 issue.

 The AGLSP board and the editors of Confluence sponsor the annual Confluence Award for Excellence in Interdisciplinary Writing along with the Confluence Award for Excellence in Creative Writing.
 The first award celebrates interdisciplinary inquiry as the central intellectual practice of GLS and critical writing as a foundational tool of graduate study.
 The second award celebrates creative writing as a form of inquiry, art, and expression.
 The two winning pieces are published in the Fall issue of the journal.
 The authors each receive a prize of $500 and are introduced at the AGLSP Annual Conference.

-Eligibility: For 2013, the board of the AGLSP has extended elibility to current or recent students of all AGLSP member programs.
+Eligibility: Current or recent students of all AGLSP member programs are eligible.
 Pieces are nominated in January by program directors, and nominations may include anything written as part of the author’s graduate work during the previous calendar year.
-Download 2013 guidelines.
-Note that the deadline for 2013 submissions is January 31, 2013.
+Download 2014 Confluence Award Guidelines.
+Note that the deadline for 2014 submissions is January 31, 2014.

 Between issues, follow the journal on the AGLSP blog which features interviews with authors, conference news, information about the annual writing awards, and opportunities for GLS students to trade ideas with students from other programs.

 To subscribe to Confluence, simply complete the Subscription Order Form and mail to:

 Confluence: The Journal of Graduate Liberal Studies

 Confluence is published with the support of the following sponsors: